yuchiu/React-Chat-Plugin/README.md

 npm run build

 ```
-The bundle files including the output html file will be store in dist directory.
+The minified JS bundle files including the output html file will be store in dist directory.